SvenBrunk/oxideshop-user-documentation/releases/releases-72/oxid-eshop-720.rst

 * Compilation 7.2.0 contains the corrections from Compilation 7.0.4/7.1.1:

-  * Net prices in the frontend
+  * Display of net prices in the frontend
   * Optimized ShopId calculation

 * User registration in private sales mode - e-mail confirmation for activation is mandatory.